mehditeymorian/Othello-Game/README.md

 ## Acknowledgement
-I would like to express my thanks of gratitude to amazing Haniye who helped me to complete this project.
+I would like to express my thanks of gratitude to amazing Haniye who helped me complete this project.